 - The performance does at least one of the following:

-a) Depicts or describes in a patently offensive way ultimate sexual acts, normal or perverted, actual or simulated.
+a) Depicts or describes in a patently offensive way ultimate sexual acts, normal or perverted, actual or simulated;

-c) Lewdly exhibits the genitals.
+c) Lewdly exhibits the genitalia.2

 Most of the strip shows in Las Vegas are not considered obscene enough to be illegal.
 Therefore the standard for an unlawfully obscene performance is extremely high.